Muhamed4/Hotel-Booking/README.md

 4. If you are a normal user:
    * Interact with hotels by giving a `Love`.
    * Make reservations for hotels.
-   * Provide reviews by giving ratings and writing comments incase you visit the hotel before otherwise you can't.
+   * Provide reviews by giving ratings and writing comments in case you have visited the hotel before otherwise, you can't.
 5. Follow the seamless reservation process to book your room.